 BY ALL ACCOUNTS, I’ve won the game.
 I know the income my family needs to live our desired lifestyle.
 I have an inflation-adjusted Navy pension in my future.
 I have two children and two GI Bills, one for each child.
 My house is paid off and I’m debt-free.
 Combine all of this with the 4% rule, and it seems I have enough to produce our desired income for the rest of my life.
 I have “won the game.”

 William Bernstein.
-In one of HumbleDollar’s recent newsletters, noted investment manager, neurologist and author Bill Bernstein recommends that—once you’ve won the game—you should stop playing.
+Recently, noted investment manager, neurologist and author Bill Bernstein recommends that—once you’ve won the game—you should stop playing.
 What exactly does that mean?
 Bernstein suggests you dramatically reduce the risk you are taking with your retirement portfolio.
 To him, there’s no sense in taking risk you don’t need to take.

 Easier Said Than Done.
 Although his advice makes sense, I find it hard to implement.
 First, I won the game by playing.
 I’m used to playing.
 I like playing.
 I want to play more.
 I’m only 42 and too young to stop playing.
 If I stop playing, I’ll be bored.